Mod8124/Mod8124/README.md

 ### Hey There, I'm Denis, a Software Engineer student & Web Designer

 I'm a swd student who started as a Web Designer, based in Costa Rica.
-I have a passion for learning about innovative technologies, animations, best practices, and clean code.
+I have a passion for learning about innovative technologies, animations, best practices.
+Currently working at Amazon in the Global AI team.

 I enjoy challenging myself and improving my skills.
 I participated in the <a href="https://worldskills.org/">WorldSkills</a> competition 2021.